top of page

 Political Action

-Committee Lead, Nic Burhans
+Committee Lead, Renard Carlos

 The Political Action Committee works to increase voter registration and voting and to improve the administration of justice and equal enforcement of the law.
 (The Committee is nonpartisan and shall not endorse candidates for public office.)